Mustry-Solutions/ignition-branching-module/doc/data_structure.md

         "style": { // specific css for this node can be added --optional "fontFamily": "Comic Sans MS",
             "color": "blue"
+        },
+        "tooltip": "**Simple text**", // string with markdown tags, tooltip will pop up at hovering "tooltipStyle": {   // specific css for this tooltip "color": "red"
         }
     },
     ...